awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-override.md

 1. With the stack set selected, choose **Override StackSet parameters** from the **Actions** menu\.
 ![\[Manage stacks in stack set page\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stacksets-action-override-parameters.png)

-1. On the **Set deployment options** page, provide the accounts and regions for the stack instances whose parameters you want to override\.
+1. On the **Set deployment options** page, provide the accounts and Regions for the stack instances whose parameters you want to override\.

-   AWS CloudFormation will deploy stacks in the specified accounts within the first region, then moves on to the next, and so on, as long as a region's deployment failures do not exceed a specified failure tolerance\.
+   AWS CloudFormation will deploy stacks in the specified accounts within the first Region, then moves on to the next, and so on, as long as a Region's deployment failures do not exceed a specified failure tolerance\.

    1. \[Self\-managed permissions\] For **Deployment targets**, choose **Deploy stacks in accounts**\.
 Paste some or all the target account IDs that you used to create your stack set in [Create a Stack Set](stacksets-getting-started-create.md)\.